The North Seas Energy Cooperation

-The European Green Deal emphasises the importance of offshore wind in meeting the EU’s 2030 and 2050 climate and energy objectives and stresses the importance of regional cooperation.
+The European Green Deal emphasises the importance of offshore renewable energy in meeting the EU’s 2030 and 2050 climate and energy objectives and stresses the importance of regional cooperation.

-Belgium, Denmark, France, Germany, Ireland, Luxembourg, the Netherlands, Norway and Sweden are currently members of the NSEC, since the UK departure from the EU 31 January 2020.
+Belgium, Denmark, France, Germany, Ireland, Luxembourg, the Netherlands, Norway, Sweden and the European Commission are currently members of the NSEC, since the withdrawal of the UK from the EU on 31 January 2020.

 Energy is one of the issues covered by the political declaration accompanying the Withdrawal Agreement with the UK.
 Future EU-UK cooperation on energy matters, including on offshore wind in the North Seas, will be addressed as part of the negotiations on the future relationship.

-In this context EU, the Commission will apply Article 128(5) of the Withdrawal Agreement to the North Sea Energy Cooperation.
+In this context, the Commission will apply article 128(5) of the Withdrawal Agreement to the North Sea energy cooperation.
 This means that, as a rule, the UK cannot be part to this group, though in exceptional circumstances the UK can be invited to participate when it is necessary in the interest of the EU.

 The work programme for 2020-2023 and the new structure put a particular emphasis on developing concrete cross-border offshore wind and grid projects (hybrid projects), with the potential to reduce costs and space of offshore developments.